-There could not have been a more romantic or beautiful spot for a bivouac.
+There never could have been a more romantic or beautiful spot for a bivouac.
 To the right lay the distant view of the low country, stretching into an undefined distance, until the land and sky appeared to melt together.
-Below, at a depth of about 3,000 feet, the river boiled through the rocky gorge until it reached the village of Péréwellé at the base of the line of mountains, whose cultivated paddy fields looked no larger than the squares upon a chessboard.
-On the opposite side of the river, rose a precipitous and impassable mountain even to a greater altitude than the facing ridge upon which I stood, forming as grand a foreground as the eye could desire.
+Below, at a depth of about three thousand feet, the river boiled through the rocky gorge until it reached the village of Peréwellé at the base of the line of mountains, whose cultivated paddy-fields looked no larger than the squares upon a chess-board.
+On the opposite side of the river rose a precipitous and impassable mountain, even to a greater altitude than the facing ridge upon which I stood, forming as grand a foreground as the eye could desire.
 Above, below, around, there was the bellowing sound of heavy cataracts echoed upon all sides.